The Supersized Stream

 It’s also had several mentions on Reddit’s Coneheads thread (I think a cone focused crypto?), did some numbers on Twitter thanks to a Thai Ceramicist with a blue tick, popped up on Tom Sachs’ Instagram, and appeared in blogs all over the world and internet.

 A lot of places have sold out now, so if you want to get your hands on a copy directly, get in touch via ︎ or ︎ or maxcamerontheprofessional@gmail.com.
 I’ve shipped copies to 4 continents (come on South America, what are you saying?)
-But please, please, gloves must be worn at all times when perusing the cones.

 Japanese Stockists: